Adroiti/docs-for-code-review-tools/RuboCop/Lint-DuplicatedKey.md

 ## Description

-This cop checks for duplicated keys in hash literals.
-This cop mirrors a warning in Ruby 2.2.
+This rule checks for duplicated keys in hash literals.
+This rule mirrors a warning in Ruby 2.2.

-### Example
+## Examples

 ```ruby
 # bad